oVirt/ovirt-node-ng/docs/book/build.md

 operating system.
 Packages are primarily used to [build the image](build.md), and eventually to [customize the image](impl.md).

-The liveimg image format is a Fedora-andCentOS-ish format used to deliver LiveCDs.
+The liveimg image format is a Fedora-and-CentOS-ish format used to deliver LiveCDs.
 A liveimg is a file-system image wrapped into a squashfs image.
-The reasoning behind this matroska mechanism is that the file-system image can be mounted easily, and the squashfs image -- as it can compress -- helps reduce the size of the image.
+The reasoning behind this Matryoshka mechanism is that the filesystem image can be mounted easily, and the squashfs image -- as it can compress -- helps reduce the size of the image.
 Because it has been around for a long time, this format has mature support in both dracut and anaconda.
 This effectively enables two use-cases with a single image:

-* anaconda can use this image as a source instead of individual rpms
-* dracut can boot into a liveimg
++   dracut can boot into a liveimg

 ## Delivery Format